-The enchanting Royal Botanic Garden, Sydney, is a tranquil oasis to visit on the foreshore of one of the world’s greatest natural harbours.
-You’ll enjoy spectacular views and take memorable photographs of Sydney Harbour, Sydney Opera House, and Sydney Harbour Bridge.
+The enchanting Royal Botanic Garden, Sydney, is a tranquil oasis on the edge of one of the world’s great natural harbours.
+You’ll enjoy spectacular views and take memorable photographs of Sydney Harbour, the Sydney Opera House and the Sydney Harbour Bridge.

 Discover the area’s rich Aboriginal history on the 90-minute guided Aboriginal Heritage Tour.
 You’ll explore traditional plant uses and culture and taste some bush foods.
 Reservations are essential.
-The tour departs at 10am on Fridays and is available for groups on request Monday to Friday.
+The tour departs at 10am on Wednesday, Friday and Saturday, and is available for groups on request.

 Entry is free into the gardens, open daily from 7am.
-The nearest train stations are Martin Place and Circular Quay.
+The nearest train stations are Circular Quay and Martin Place.